iu-parfunc/lvars/README.md

 semantics specified with single-hole evaluation contexts can express _arbitrary_ evaluation order and therefore remains open to the possibility of parallel _implementation_.
-Still, since parallelism is lambdapar's _raison d'être_, we want to bake parallelism into the model.)
+Still, since parallelism is lambdaLVar's _raison d'être_, we want to bake parallelism into the model.)

 Since Redex [does not have support for multiple-hole evaluation